United Way Lehigh Valley

 In some cases, an agency may be doing great work, but it may not have programs that align with United Way’s identified community impact goals for education, healthy aging and community stability.
 In other cases, the agency may not meet United Way’s rigorous criteria for performance and accountability.
 Even though UWGLV raised more money last year, there were nearly double the requests for funding than available funds.
 United Way made some tough decisions with their carefully chosen investments.
 In the current investment cycle, UWGLV is funding more agencies – 61 partner agencies as compared to 47 partner agencies in the last investment cycle.
 If you want to see proven programs available for more people who need them, give generously through United Way.

 UWGLV strives to be cost efficient and maximize the dollars invested into our community.
-Good management practices, a high level of volunteer participation and leadership, and in-kind services donated by local organizations and corporations combined with United Way’s tradition of value and efficiency in raising resources, means more of each dollar donated goes directly to helping those in need.
-Our United Way overhead rate (often referred to as “administrative costs” or “supportive services”) of 13.53% remains extremely competitive with the top 100 nonprofits in the U.S., and is well below industry standards and recommendations (such as the Better Business Bureau Wise Giving Alliance at 35% and the Office of Personnel Management/OPM at 25%).
-This means that 86 cents of every dollar you invest goes directly to our community initiatives.
-Moreover, United Way support helps other local non-profits maintain low overhead rates.
+Good management practices, a high level of volunteer participation and leadership and in-kind services donated by local organizations and corporations combined with United Way’s tradition of value and efficiency in raising resources, means more of each dollar donated goes directly to helping those in need.
+84% of your donation to United Way of the Greater Lehigh Valley (at least 84¢ of every dollar) is invested directly into community solutions that create measurable results and lasting impact.
+This rate falls well above the target range of 65% for charitable program expenses, according to Better Business Bureau Wise Giving Alliance.
+Click here for more information on administrative costs and fees.

 Annual events, such as Day of Caring, boost morale and create a synergy among volunteers.
 Nearly all the costs for these events are paid through ticket prices or generous corporate sponsorship.
 United Way’s corporate partners help to offset many operational costs such as campaign materials, events and administrative costs.